 Seeking a Protection Order?

-- You and the Respondent have a pending case in Superior Court
+- You have a case with the respondent in Superior Court.

-Once you have completed the paperwork in the packets listed below you must bring the paperwork to Ex Parte in Courtroom 202.
+Once you have completed the paperwork you must bring the paperwork to Ex Parte in Courtroom 202.
 Ex Parte is open between the hours of 9:00 AM - 12:00 Noon and 1:30 PM to 4:00 PM Monday/Wednesday/Friday or 1:30 PM to 4:00 PM Tuesday/Thursday.

 Protection Order Packets